dlcs/protagonist/docs/rfcs/009-asset-family-improvements.md

 This behaviour was written under the assumption that a) the Origin is stable and b) the uploaded binary is relatively small (e.g. a PDF or spreadsheet).
 However, this may no longer be the case as we could be serving untranscoded Audio or Video files.

 The API will be updated to notify the Engine of assets that have `file` delivery-channel and the Engine will copy from Origin to s3 storage.

-Validation rules for `file` delivery-channel as dimensions need to be specified as transcoding is unavailable to provide these:
-* require `w,h` if `"file"` delivery-channel only and not an audio file.
-* require `d` if `"file"` delivery-channel and not an audio file (not mutually exclusive with above).
-* prevent `d,w,h` in all other scenarios (as-is).

-> See questions at bottom of document around validation rules.

 ## Related Tickets